-Christopher is a senior at Western Connecticut State University and is currently a marketing intern here at Church Hill Classics.
+by Christopher Morse, a senior at Western Connecticut State University and currently a marketing intern here at Church Hill Classics.

 What happens when a large number of people come together in a crowd?
 Usually people start to get anxious, angry, and even aggressive.
 I have been to concerts that have had a few thousand or even a few hundred people lumped together in a small space.
 I have witnessed firsthand how someone simply walking through a crowd can result in name calling and animosity.
 So what happens when 215,000 people are together shoulder to shoulder?
 Well, on Saturday October 30, in Washington D.C. sanity happened.

 I have certainly never seen 215,000 people before, but on any scale, I have never seen such a diverse crowd.
 Everyone from babies being pushed in strollers to senior citizens and everyone in between were all there, all “rallying for sanity.”
 But more importantly was this crowd’s attitude.
 Literally everyone that I saw was having a good time, in a good mood, and getting along with all of the 215,000 around them.
 Nearly a quarter of a million people were packed into a small area, but there were “0” altercations or problems.

 But, what were all these people there for?
 What exactly is a “Rally to Restore Sanity and/or Fear”?
 Well, there was no exact definition, but one of the overall messages of the rally was that it shouldn’t always be the loudest, most extreme voice that gets heard.
 Sometimes calm, moderate people may also have opinion.
 And the point of the rally may have just been to show people that they are not alone in feeling alienated by all of the “insane” shouting and accusations that go on in our political process.